Roblox/creator-docs/STYLE.md

 - **WORSE**: [`MarketplaceService`](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService) is responsible for in-experience transactions.
 The most notable methods are [`MarketplaceService:PromptProductPurchase()`](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService#PromptProductPurchase) and [`MarketplaceService:PromptPurchase()`](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService#PromptPurchase), as well as the callback [`MarketplaceService.ProcessReceipt`](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService#ProcessReceipt) which must be defined so that transactions do not fail.
 - **BETTER**: [`MarketplaceService`](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService) is responsible for in-experience transactions.
 The most notable methods are [`PromptProductPurchase()`](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService#PromptProductPurchase) and [`PromptPurchase()`](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService#PromptPurchase), as well as the callback [`ProcessReceipt`](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService#ProcessReceipt) which must be defined so that transactions do not fail.

-You should also use link substitution when using an API term in plural:
+You should also use link substitution when framing an API term in plural:

 - **BAD**: A model can contain several [`BasePart`](https://create.roblox.com/docs/reference/engine/classes/BasePart)s.
 - **BETTER**: A model can contain several [`BaseParts`](https://create.roblox.com/docs/reference/engine/classes/BasePart).